 Without prejudice to the generality of this clause, you shall ensure that you have all necessary appropriate consents and notices in place to enable lawful transfer of the personal data to Graham + Sibbald for the duration and purposes of this Agreement.
 You shall have liability for and shall indemnify Graham + Sibbald for any loss, liability, costs (including legal costs), damages, or expenses resulting from any breach by you of the Data Protection Legislation.
-For further information regarding how Graham + Sibbald processes personal data in relation to this Agreement, please see Graham + Sibbald's privacy notice at https://www.g-s.co.uk/privacy-policy/.
+For further information regarding how Graham + Sibbald processes personal data in relation to this Agreement, please see Graham + Sibbald's privacy notice on their website.